 - > Sales return An internal control/internal check system should provide for authorization of goods returned by customers and the processing of claims.
 The system should operate at the following points: - (i) Authorising returns The authority to grant returns is a matter of management policy.
 For example, a company may fix limits on authority of officials to accept returns in terms of value of goods returned. - (ii) Receiving and accepting goods- Receipt of goods returned is handled by the receiving department.
 It should inspect the goods for their quality and quantity and prepare an inspection report.
 It also prepares pre-numbered inward return note and sends a copy of it to the clerk maintaining inventory records and another to the person responsible for making and issuing credit notes. - (iii) Authorising credits A responsible official of the company may be authorised to issue a pre-numbered credit note to the customer.
 He should give authorisation on the basis of copy of inward return note and on the basis of inspection report of the receiving department.
 One copy of credit note should be sent to the clerk maintaining accounts receivable ledger and other to the clerk handling sales return book to enable them to update their records. - Purchase returns An internal control/check system with regards to purchase returns should operate at following points: - (i) Authorising returns The power to authorise purchase returns is, generally, vested with an official of receiving department or purchase department and is a matter of management policy. - (ii) Preparing advice note for returns The receiving department which inspects such goods, should prepare an advice note to be sent to the finance department mentioning the details of goods to be returned.
 Notification copies are also sent to stores and despatch department. - (iii) Preparing outward return notes The stores department issues goods to be returned to the despatch department on authorisation of advice note.
 It should prepare a statement for all such returns.
 The despatch department prepares prenumbered goods outward return notes for such returns and arranges for their transportation and follow control procedures similar to those in case of sales transactions.
 It also sends a copy of outward return note to the finance department. - (iv) Preparing debit note and authorising debits The accounts department examines the advice note with original invoice and outward return notes.
 A numerically controlled debit note is prepared and sent to the supplier.
 One copy of debit note is sent to the clerk maintaining purchase return book and other to the clerk handling accounts payable ledger.
-After obtaining a credit note to that effect from the supplier, payment to him is adjusted accordingly. - (c) The role of stakeholders in Corporate Governance - The corporate governance framework should recognize the rights of stakeholders as established by law and encourage active cooperation between corporations and stakeholders in creating wealth, jobs, and the sustainability of financially sound enterprises. - (i) The corporate governance framework should assure that the rights of stakeholders that are protected by law are respected.
+After obtaining a credit note to that effect from the supplier, payment to him is adjusted accordingly. - (c) Role of stakeholders in Corporate Governance - 1.
+The company should recognise the rights of stakeholders and encourage cooperation between company and the stakeholders. - a.
+The rights of stakeholders that are established by law or through mutual agreements are to be respected.